Liberalized Market Prices

 ERSE defines 'tariffs and regulated prices' as:

 - Tariffs: regulated tariffs that reflect all the costs of each regulated activity.
-For these, ERSE defines the allowed revenues; all end-user consumers, both in the regulated and liberalized market, pay the access tariffs.
+For these, ERSE defines the allowed revenues; all end-user consumers, both in the regulated and liberalized market, pay the network access tariffs.

 - Prices: prices of regulated services are associated with mandatory services (for example: restoration of power supply or extraordinary meter readings) and are paid only by consumers who request them.